NextronSystems/asgard-manual/usage/administration.rst

 1. Playbook output (file or memory collection, command output)
 2. Sample quarantine (sent by THOR via Bifrost protocol during the scan)

-All collected evidence can be downloaded in the "Collected Evidence" section.
+All collected evidence can be downloaded in the ``Collected Evidence`` section.

 .. figure:: ../images/collected-evidence-list.png
    :target: ../_images/collected-evidence-list.png